elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/README.md

  Each link leads to a different repo where the files for the selected  project can be found.

  **NOTE:** All the projects and accompanying files were previously located in this same repo.
 After careful thought and consideration, I decided to create new repo for each project.
 This will make sure that this repo only acts as a directory page to other repos that contain the different projects.
-That explains why the newly created project repos have less commits
+That explains why the newly created project repos have less commits.

 ## DESCRIPTION OF PROJECTS
 The table below shows the names, description, status and articles for projects.